2bndy5/CircuitPython_MPU6050/README.rst

 Usage Example
 =============

-.. todo:: Add a quick, simple example.
-It and other examples should live in the examples folder and be included in docs/examples.rst.
+Ensure you've connected the MPU6050 correctly by running the simple test located in the `examples folder of this library <https://github.com/2bndy5/CircuitPython_MPU6050/tree/master/examples>`_.
+See also the `examples/` section.

 Contributing
 ============